GylanSalih/Website-Portfolio/Readme.md

     0.0.10 - Updates 30.05.2024
         - New Footer
         - Simple About Me Page for the beginning
-        - Home Loading Animation (SVG Code with gsap.min.js)
+        - Loading Animation (gsap.min.js with SVG -> Code)

 ## Misc: